 Warm it back up at the game over the side burner on low or over a really low indirect heat.
 You’ll be dipping your chips in no time!

 If you’re wanting something cheesy but not in the mood to warm up queso, you should check out my pig skin cheese ball.
-Be sure to scroll down below the recipe for more great tailgate recipes.
-What are your favorite tailgate menu items?
+Or try making a batch of cold and creamy fiesta Ranch dip, it is loaded with flavor and even some fresh veggies.

 - 1 pound ground turkey or beef